Fit By Sci(ence) ← Home

 1. Bad sleep keeps cortisol high overnight.
 Cortisol is supposed to drop while you sleep.
 When sleep is short or fragmented, it stays elevated.

 2. High cortisol suppresses testosterone production.
 These two hormones compete.
-Chronic cortisol elevation actively shuts down testosterone synthesis.
+Keep cortisol elevated around the clock and testosterone production pays for it.

 3. Low testosterone tanks energy, muscle, and drive.
 Not a slow drift.
 A measurable downshift in how your body produces and uses energy.